twsearle/SSP_linstab/paper/plan.markdown

     - Weissenberg number correct?

 * How do I eliminate pressure from the base profile?
+    - don't understand how the boundary conditions and the pressure relate

 * Have I written the decomposition of the disturbance right?
     - signs on time?